Culinary Medicine

 Jaclyn Albin, M.D., CCMS

 Dr. Albin launched UT Southwestern’s Culinary Medicine Program and serves as its Director, working to teach nutrition through hands-on cooking classes to students, health care professionals, and the community.
-She is an Assistant Professor of Internal Medicine and Pediatrics and practices primary care across the lifespan.
+She is an Associate Professor of Internal Medicine, Pediatrics, and Public Health and practices primary care.
 She also serves as the founding Associate Program Director for the combined Internal Medicine/Pediatrics Residency Program.

 Dr. Albin is trained in lifestyle medicine and is a certified culinary medicine specialist (CCMS).
-She serves on the national advisory board for the CCMS program and on the research and curriculum committees of the organization Health meets Food.
-Dr. Albin studies the impact of culinary medicine classes in medical education and patient care.
+She serves on the national advisory board for the CCMS program at the American College of Culinary Medicine and studies the impact of culinary medicine classes in medical education, patient care, and community settings.

 Milette Siler, RD, LD, CCMS

-Ms. Siler has been involved with culinary medicine since 2014, when a collaboration between Moncrief Cancer Institute and Texas Christian University first brought the program to North Texas.
+Ms. Siler has been involved with culinary medicine since 2014, when a collaboration between UT Southwestern Moncrief Cancer Institute and Texas Christian University first brought the program to North Texas.
+In addition to her training as a registered dietitian, she has obtained culinary training from the Goldring School of Culinary Medicine and has obtained an advanced certification (CCMS) from the American College of Culinary Medicine and served on its national advisory board.

-Her career is focused on advancing culinary medicine in both a professional student and community setting.
-In the professional student arena, Ms. Siler serves as Lead Dietetic Instructor for UT Southwestern Medical School, bringing enhanced nutrition education to medical students, residents, and other health professionals.
+Her career is focused on advancing culinary medicine in both professional student and community settings.
+In the professional student arena, Ms. Siler serves as Lead Dietetic Instructor at UT Southwestern Medical School, bringing enhanced nutrition education to medical students, residents, and other health professionals.

 In the community setting, she teaches hands-on cooking classes for cancer survivor patients at Moncrief.
 Additionally, she networks with local food pantries and other organizations to bring culinary medicine to underserved populations in the Dallas-Fort Worth area.